We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Budget-friendly routers often have a fixed speed.
 With small- to medium-cutter sizes this is rarely a problem, because most often users will run them as fast as they’re able.
 However, this can be a problem with larger cutters.
 The speed at the cutting edge can be too fast to cut efficiently; the cutter will judder or scorch the wood instead.
 The solution is to turn down the speed.

-Some large cutters come marked with a maximum recommended rpm.
-In these situations, a variable speed router is a necessity.
+Some large cutters come marked with a maximum recommended RPM.
+In these situations, a variable-speed router is a necessity.

 Additional Features

-Palm routers usually have a body that a user can grip with one hand, although beginning woodworkers with small hands might want to check physical dimensions.
+Palm routers usually have a body that a user can grip with one hand, though beginning woodworkers with small hands might want to check physical dimensions.
 In this case, the user might find a small fixed or plunge router with two handles easier to use.
 Soft start is another useful feature that keeps the tool from jumping suddenly to life at full speed.

 FAQs